3C0D/obsidian-extra-extensions/README.md

 ### Additional Features

 - **obsidian-typings**: This template automatically includes obsidian-typings, providing access to additional types not present in the official API.

-### SASS Support (need to be reviewed)

-For SASS support, check out the `sass-ready` branch in the original template repository.
-When you are using the template for this branch, you need to check use all branchs option. then after you clone your new plugin, there is a batch in the root folder to replace the master branch by sass-ready one. run this once